+If communication via multi SCP is enabled at the network, the NF Service Consumer always includes the Routing Binding Indication which includes the NF Set ID of the NF Producer in the Service Request sent to the SCP.
+The SCP at the NF service consumer side check the NF profile of the selected NF Service Producer.
+If the NF profile of the selected NF Service Producer includes SCP address, the SCP at the NF Service Consumer addes the SCP address in the Service Request message.

 2. If the Routing Binding Indication is provided by the NF Service Consumer, SCP (re-)selects as specified in Table 6.3.1.0-1 of TS 23.501 [2] and routes the service request to target accordingly.
 If the Routing Binding Indication is not provided by the NF Service Consumer, then the SCP routes the service request based on routing information available.

+If communication via multi SCP is enabled at the network, the service request may go through one or more intermediate SCPs before it reaches the NF Service Producer.
+If the SCP address is included in the Service Request message, if need the SCP at the NF Service Producer side selects/re-selectes the NF Service Producer, and forwards the service request to the corresponding NF Service Producer instance.

 3. The NF Service Producer responds via SCP.